Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 3 years

-Operating drone in state parks or state-managed areas without permit (Title 250)
+Operating drone in state parks/management areas without permit (Title 250)

 ClassificationMisdemeanor